 Simple One-Page Resume Template for Clear and Easy-to-Scan Applications

-This simple one-page resume template helps you present experience, skills, and qualifications in a way that feels clean, concise, and easy to scan.
-It is built for candidates who need a professional resume or CV layout that stays readable, focused, and easy to tailor without adding visual clutter.
+This simple one-page resume template lets you present your experience, skills, and qualifications in a clean, concise, and easy-to-scan format.
+It is designed for candidates who need a professional resume or CV layout that remains readable, focused, and easy to customize without unnecessary visual clutter.

 Table of Contents